 Third party claims can be very good cases, and our firm has handled hundreds of such cases and recovered millions in dollars for clients in third party claims.
 Every case is different, and we would be glad to evaluate your case—just give us a call.

-If the employer in Texas has been verified as a “subscriber” and there is no “third party” claim, then the injured employee must handle their claim through the Texas Workers’ Compensation Commission.
+If the employer in Texas has been verified as a “subscriber” and there is no “third party” claim, then the injured employee cannot handle their claim in court; they must handle their claim through the Texas Workers’ Compensation Commission.

-Due to changes in the law in the past two decades, there are few attorneys in Texas who handle true work compensation cases.
-The Texas Workers’ Compensation Commission can assign an ombudsman to the case to represent the interest of claimants in cases where employers fail to timely file a notice of claim or in other situations where the injured worker is not receiving the benefits that they are entitled to under the law.
+The Texas Workers’ Compensation Commission can assign an ombudsman to the case to represent the interest of the claimant in cases where the employer fails to timely file a notice of claim or in other situations where the injured worker is not receiving the benefits that they are entitled to under the law.
+Unfortunately, due to changes in the law in the past two decades, there are few attorneys in Texas who handle true workers’ compensation cases, and our law firm not longer handles true workers’ compensation claims.
 For more information about workers’ compensation, and what to do if you have a complaint, then please follow this link to the Texas Workers’ Compensation Commission website, which has some helpful information click here.

 Gross Negligence Death Cases under Workers’ Compensation